 Abstract

 An analytical expression of equation of state (EOS) is required for the closure of the conservation laws in fluid flow simulations in a computational framework.
 However, many empirical EOS fail to provide accurate predictions of density and other thermodynamic properties over a broad range of fluid states, such as compressed liquid, supercritical fluid, and near-critical states, typical of propellants involved in many propulsion and power-generation systems.
 In the present work, a modified Peng-Robinson (PR) EOS is proposed by calibrating the alpha function in a statistical manner, leveraging the recent advances in the calibration of inexact computer models.
 Semi-parametric alpha functions are developed as the sum of a parametric computer model and a statistical correction accounting for model discrepancy.
 The latter is necessary to capture the trend of alpha variation under different conditions.
 The accuracy of semi-parametric alpha functions is examined in detail for the density prediction of representative substances, including oxygen, carbon dioxide, and n-decane.
-Results show that the semi-parametric alpha function with two variable parameters and three calibration parameters provides consistently superior accuracy of estimation of density over wide ranges of temperature and pressure at all thermodynamic states.
-The average relative error for the studied substances is below 0.5% at different pressures.
+Results show that the semi-parametric alpha function with two variable parameters and three calibration parameters provides consistently superior accuracy of estimation of density over wide ranges of temperature and pressure at almost all thermodynamic states.
+The absolute average relative deviation for the studied substances is below 3% at different pressures.
 The modified PR EOS can be further implemented to compute many other thermodynamic properties and phase equilibria for fluids and fluid mixtures, and can be incorporated into large-scale multiphysics simulations where non-ideal gas behavior occurs.

 Keywords: calibration, Peng-Robinson equation of state, alpha function, supercritical fluid